Driving continuous improvement: the 5S

 Customer experience

-In fulfilment centres, speed, accuracy, and packaging quality are key factors in customer satisfaction.
-By applying 5S, we have improved process efficiency, reduced errors, and enhanced accuracy in order fulfilment.
-These improvements directly contribute to a better customer experience, which can strengthen customer loyalty.
-Our goal is to ensure that customers are satisfied with the services we provide, helping to grow their businesses.
+In fulfillment centers, speed, accuracy, and packaging quality are key factors in customer satisfaction.
+By applying the 5S, we have improved process efficiency, reduced errors, and enhanced accuracy in order fulfillment.
+These improvements directly contribute to a better customer experience.

 Recommendation for other companies